nengo/keras-spiking/README.rst

 KerasSpiking
 ************

-KerasSpiking provides tools for incorporating spiking neuron activation functions directly within the Keras framework.
+KerasSpiking provides tools for training and running spiking neural networks directly within the Keras framework.
 The main feature is ``keras_spiking.SpikingActivation``, which can be used to transform any activation function into a spiking equivalent.
 For example, we can translate a